 Analysis & Modeling Tools

-The CUAHSI JupyterHub is a cloud computing service that enables users to execute scientific code and explore, modify, and interact with data inside a remote execution environment using Python and/or R programming languages.
-JupyterHub is integrated with HydroShare and the Hydrologic Information System data repositories, making it easy to leverage community datasets, collaborate, and disseminate research workflows.
+The CUAHSI JupyterHub is a cloud computing service that enables researchers to execute scientific code and explore, modify, and interact with data inside a remote execution environment using Python and/or R programming languages.
+It is integrated with HydroShare and the Hydrologic Information System data repositories, making it easy to leverage community datasets, collaborate, and disseminate research workflows.

 CUAHSI develops, maintains, and hosts cloud computing software to support scientific research and education in the water sciences.
 Our systems interoperate with data repositories such as the Hydrologic Information System (HIS) and HydroShare.
 Our goal is to provide tools for analysis, publication, and replication of scientific models and workflows that can be used for research, education, and other water-resources applications.